PickNikRobotics/generate_parameter_library/example_python/README.md

 will result in the error

-`Setting parameter failed: parameter 'command_interfaces' cannot be set because it is read-only`
+`Setting parameter failed: Trying to set a read-only parameter: command_interfaces.`

 Running the following